kokocan12/websocket-connection-using-shared-worker-example/README.md

 When many tabs are opened, The changes should be reflected into all tabs.
 Using BroadCastChannel makes this easier.
 BroadCastChannel sends a message to all tabs at the same time.

-In conclusion, the connection with the server should be made using shared worker and the BroadCastChannel is used to reflect the change into all tabs.
+In conclusion, the connection with the server should be made using shared worker, also the BroadCastChannel is good choice to reflect the change into all tabs.

 # Demo